papaj2139/FRISKY-LANGUAGE/README.md

 ## Graphics and Audio

 Frisky supports basic graphics and audio functionality through external modules.
-To use these features, you can import the `frisky_graphics` module and make use of its functions.
+To use these features, you can import external Frisky modules or files using the `import` keyword.

-Here's an example of creating a window, updating the window, loading an image, and playing a sound:
+Frisky also includes a built-in `graphics` library for graphics-related operations.
+It provides functions for creating a screen, updating the screen, loading images, and drawing shapes.
+Here's an example:

 ```frisky
 import graphics